spryker/spryker-docs/_drafts/oryx/oryx-application-orchestration/oryx-application-plugins.md

 - `apply()`: main life-cycle method.
 - `destroy()`: Optional cleanup method.

-When a plugin is registered on the Oryx application builder, it _applied_ by invoking the `AppPlugin.apply()` method with `App` instance as an argument.
-Then it's up to the plugin to decide what it should do and how.
+When a plugin is registered to the Oryx application builder, it is _applied_ by invoking the `AppPlugin.apply()` method with an `App` instance as an argument.
+Then, the plugin behaves as configured.

-The following additional plugin life-cycle methods are invoked around the main lifecycle of _all_ the plugins:
+The following additional plugin life-cycle methods are invoked around the main lifecycle of _all_ plugins:

-- `AppPluginBeforeApply` is invoked before the main life-cycle
+- `AppPluginBeforeApply` is invoked before the main life cycle.
-- `AppPluginAfterApply` is invoked after the main life-cycle
+- `AppPluginAfterApply` is invoked after the main life cycle.

-{% info_block warningBox "Note" %}
+{% info_block warningBox "" %}

 Instead of relying on the order of registration of the plugins to the Oryx application builder, always use extra plugin life-cycle methods to establish the order if necessary.

 {% endinfo_block %}

-> **Note** You should never rely on the order of the registration of the plugins to the Oryx application builder and instead use extra plugin lify-cycle methods to establish the order if necessary.

 For more information on how to access registered plugins, see [interacting with plugins](./app.md#interacting-with-plugins).

 ## Plugin use cases

-Plugins are useful in the following cases:
+Plugins are used for the following:

-- To execute code when Oryx application starts up
+- To execute code when Oryx application starts up.
-- To interact with existing Oryx plugins
+- To interact with existing Oryx plugins.
-- To extend functionality of an Oryx application by building a custom plugin or extending existing Oryx plugins
+- To extend functionality of an Oryx application by building a custom plugin or extending existing Oryx plugins.